youshy/cv/Markdown/README.md

 Willing to learn and improve, but at the same time to teach and help others.

 Go enthusiast and subject matter expert, open source contributor and trainer.
-Site Reliability Engineering Guild co-founder, lead & evangelist.
+Site Reliability Engineering evangelist, going for full transparency both in communication and processes.
 Experienced in DevOps and reliable CI/CD practices.
 Advocate for asynchronous teamwork and team morale over sticking to pre-fabricated templates.
 I believe in continuous improvement not only in code, always learning something new.